joonhaim/joonhaim/README.md

 ## A.J.
 Im

-French-Korean 🇫🇷🇰🇷 Data Science & AI student at Leiden University 🇳🇱

-Biomedical Engineering Minor at TU Delft
+🇫🇷🇰🇷 French-Korean student in Data Science & AI at Leiden University 🇳🇱 Biomedical Engineering Minor at TU Delft